Drug Testing and Background Checks

 While laws prohibiting employment discrimination technically apply to private employers with 15 or more employees, it is recommended that companies of all sizes abide by them.

 BACKGROUND CHECK PROCESS

-Employers must have written permission from job applicants and employees before getting background reports.
-This permission must be in writing and in a stand-alone document, not as part of another document such as an employment application.
-If you want the authorization to allow you to get consumer reports throughout the person’s employment, make sure the documents state this clearly.
+Before getting background reports, employers must have written permission from job applicants and employees.
+This permission must be in writing and a stand-alone document, not part of another document, such as an employment application.
+If you want the authorization to get consumer reports throughout the person’s employment, make sure the documents state this clearly.
 Also, include a description of the nature and scope of the background investigation.